kinnala/scikit-fem/docs/howto.rst

    >>> float(round(diffintegral.assemble(basis, uh=basis.interpolate(x)), 5))
    0.5

-We can also calculate integrals over the boundary using :class:`~skfem.assembly.basis.facet_basis.FacetBasis`:
+We can also calculate integrals over (a subset of) the boundary using :class:`~skfem.assembly.basis.facet_basis.FacetBasis`:

    >>> fbasis = basis.boundary('left')